 - 1 tsp. peppercorns

-Put the potatoes in a large pot, add water to cover by 3 inches and generously salt the water.
-Bring to a boil over medium-high heat, reduce the heat to medium-low and simmer until the potatoes are tender when pierced, about 15 minutes.
+Put the potatoes in a large pot, add water to cover by 3 inches (7.5 cm) and generously salt the water.
+Bring to a boil over medium-high heat, reduce the heat to medium-low and simmer until the potatoes are tender when pierced with a knife, about 15 minutes.
 Drain well in a colander.

 Meanwhile, in a small saucepan, combine the cream, garlic, shallot, thyme sprig, rosemary sprig, bay leaf and peppercorns.
 Set over medium-high heat and bring to a simmer.
-Reduce the heat to medium and simmer until the cream is reduced to about 1 cup, 10 to 12 minutes.
+Reduce the heat to medium and simmer until the cream is reduced to about 1 cup (8 fl. oz./250 ml), 10 to 12 minutes.
 Strain the cream through a fine-mesh sieve and keep warm.